-Outlook for Copper: During the second half of 2023 and into 2024 the copper price has recovered and is currently around US\$9,000 per tonne.
-Forecasts for the price of copper and its by-product metals remain positive in the range of US\$10-US\$15,000 per tonne.
-The outlook for copper supply remains quite pessimistic as most large copper mining projects have been shelved as a result of political or economic reasons but we anticipate this will lead to both smaller but profitable mines being developed, and junior mining companies with good copper resources in reliable jurisdictions becoming potential targets for acquisitions by major mining companies.
+During late 2024 the copper price was around US 9,370 per tonne and in early 2025 was US10,000 per tonne and at the time of writing is around US 9,300 per tonne.
+Notwithstanding this short-term volatility the forecasts for the price of copper and its by-product metals remain positive as the outlook for copper supply remains quite pessimistic as most large copper mining projects have been shelved as a result of political or economic reasons but we anticipate this will lead to both smaller but profitable mines being developed, and junior mining companies with good copper resources in reliable jurisdictions becoming potential targets for acquisitions by major mining companies.
 As a result, the Company is well positioned with all its projects, to take part in a potential acquisition boom or alternatively to attract financing for its own operations which might not otherwise have been available.

-The major mining companies are seeking new projects for acquisition and all our projects have the fundamentals which may attract the attention of larger companies as reflected in the fact that First Quantum has as reported in the Corporate review section issued an Option Exercise Notice in relation to the 4 Zambian exploration licences the subject of the First Quantum Option Agreement
+The major mining companies are seeking new projects for acquisition and all our projects have the fundamentals which may attract the attention of larger companies as reflected in the fact that First Quantum has as reported in the Corporate review section above issued an Option Exercise Notice in relation to the 4 Zambian exploration licences the subject of the First Quantum Option Agreement